‘Fortnite: Battle Royale’ Crosses 2 Million Concurrent Players Ahead Of Big Map Update

 Fortnite: Battle Royale has quietly grown into a free-to-play mega-hit despite the overwhelming shadow of PlayerUnknown’s Battlegrounds.
-Epic Games twist on the last man standing game multiplayer game has attracted more than two million concurrent players across the PlayStation 4, Xbox One, and PC.
+Epic Games twist on the last-man-standing game multiplayer game has attracted more than two million concurrent players across the PlayStation 4, Xbox One, and PC.
 Additionally, the developer has given a sneak peek at what new points of interest are coming with a map update later this week.

 There are now more than 40 million Fortnite: Battle Royale players across all platforms, according to an Epic Games update via Eurogamer.
 This is 10 million player jump from December and the increased owner base has resulted in more than two million concurrent players.